 For this post I will be sharing my favourite recipe of Epsom salts and herbs for sore muscles or joint pain.

-This post contains affiliate links, which means at no extra cost to you, I may earn from qualifying purchases.
-As an Usborne Books at Home Team Leader, I earn from qualifying purchases.
-If you want to learn about becoming an affiliate or joining my team, contact me.
+This post contains affiliate links, which means that at no extra cost to you, I may earn a small commission from qualifying purchases.
+Thank you!

 Ingredients to Make Your Own Pain Relieving Herbal Bath